dumblejd/visa_rescheduler_canada/README.md

 - update webdriver `pip install --upgrade webdriver_manager`

 ## Modify retry count number or other value if you want it to run longer/more frequent
-### if you set it run too frequently, you will get banned for hours from the website
+### if you set it run too frequent, you will get banned for hours from the website
  - `if retry_count > 36:` 36 * RETRY_TIME = 36 * 600 seconds = 360 min = 6 hrs
  - STEP_TIME = 0.5  # time between steps (interactions with forms): 0.5 seconds
  - RETRY_TIME = 60*10  # wait time between retries/checks for available dates: 10 minutes